madebydawid/docker-projects/hello-world-docker/README.md

 ## Project Structure

-- `index.html` - A simple HTML page that says "Hello from Docker!"
+- `index.html` - A simple HTML page that says "Hello World, This is Dawid Trying Out Docker!"
 - `Dockerfile` - Defines the Docker image, based on the official Nginx image, and copies the HTML file into the container.

 ## Steps to Run